StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/FEEDBACK.md

         - The website will then be available at `http://127.0.0.1:8080`

     - Add Chart View to visualize the number of claims per month.
 The same setup instructions as above.
         - Some code when implementing this feature is duplicated from `simpleDataTool.js`, since I didn't have time to implement REST API.
-This is a good thing to add in the future.
+This is something that could be improved in the future.

 5. Any feedback for the coding competition?
 Things you would like to see in future events?